Wednesday, December 30, 2015

 # # #

-The upheaval brings the transformation that the infinitely more famous French Revolution began :
+The upheaval completes the transformation that the French Revolution began :

-• The deposed king and returned nobles are inseparable from the Church and the past, that is, to economic immobility:
+• The deposed king and returned nobles are inseparable from the Church and the past, that is, from economic immobility: Here the authority figure is the clergyman, who is larger than the other personnages and dominates them.

 La Mort [death] de Charles X, print, 1836 / zoom

-• The gaze of this newspaper editor and pillar of the new regime exudes the authority that association with economic dynamism brings.
+• The gaze of this newspaper editor and pillar of the new regime exudes the power that economic dynamism brings.

 Portrait de Monsieur Bertin by Jean-Auguste-Dominique Ingres, 1832 / zoom